romainguy/combo-breaker/README.md

 }
 ```

-The division operation create many shapes around which the text can flow:
+This creates many shapes around which the text can flow:

 ![Multiple shapes per element](art/screenshot_shapes.png)